Check out our 2012 Annual Report

-“Imagine our city’s future led by a generation of lifelong gardeners and naturalists.” – vision of the Children’s Eco Programs
+“Imagine our City’s future led by a generation of lifelong gardeners and naturalists.” – Vision of the Children’s Eco Programs

 Our purpose at the Children’s Eco Programs is to educate Toronto’s children, youth and community members about environmental, physical and social health.
 We provide a variety of environmental education opportunities including curriculum based school programs, summer Eco Camps, youth cooking programs, free family drop-ins and free community events.
 Using Toronto’s gardens, parks and ravines, children are able to explore and investigate an outstanding urban natural environment.